You have to spend money to make money.

 Especially when it comes to cancer drugs.

-A new study published today in JAMA Internal Medicine sheds some light on this topic.
+A published today in JAMA Internal Medicine sheds some light on this topic.

 Researchers say the median cost for a pharmaceutical company to successfully develop a new cancer drug is close to $650 million.